wpmcgrath95/linear-regression-algorithm/README.md

-# Building a Linear Model from Scratch
+# Building a Linear Regression Model from Scratch

-The goal of this project is to build the linear regression model or algorithm from scratch and test it on real data.
+The goal of this project is to build a linear regression model or algorithm from scratch and test it on real data.
+In this project, I first preprocess the data to make sure it meets certain assumptions, I then create a linear model as a base model and finally I create a linear regression model.
+The linear regression model fits the linear model with coefficients w = (w1,...,wn) to minimize the loss function between the observed dataset and the predicted targets using a linear approximation.
 This is for learning purposes only.

 # Setup for developement: